 Dee: As far as I know, yes.
 Now just in the last, I think two weeks, I was able to, I’ve checked on the status of his license a few times since then, just in case.
 For whatever reason I wasn’t contacted and maybe something had happened, and everything looked in order online until this last time I checked, and his license is listed as delinquent.
 But I talked to a lawyer, and she said, really that probably just means that he didn’t pay to renew.
 I guess it’s in sort of this in-between stage of whether he will renew it or not, but he still could be practicing, even with a delinquent license.

 Anne: We also know of people who have had their license revoked, and they’ve just decided to start coaching.
 So, they just decided to start calling themselves a coach, and then they’re doing that.
-With our coaches, we have done background checks with Coach Joi, with our clinical director.
-We’ve done a background check.
+With our coaches, we’ve done background checks.

 Dee: And what’s frustrating is when all of this is waiting to be investigated, there’s no way for anybody to know.
 So, this whole time, if anybody did go on to verify that he was licensed, they wouldn’t see that there were any complaints filed.
 And until he let it go delinquent.